Babacar Guèye

 Babacar Guèye (born 31 December 1994) is a Senegalese professional footballer who plays as a forward.

 Career

 On 31 January 2022, after half a year with the club, Guèye agreed the termination of his contract with Erzgebirge Aue which was to run until 2023.

 On 8 February 2022, Guèye signed a 1.5-year contract with Kocaelispor in Turkey.

 On 3 August 2022, Guèye joined Saudi Arabian club Ohod on a free transfer.

+In August 2023, Guèye joined the Voltigeurs de Châteaubriant football club.